 Remember that your recruiter(s) is as human as every one of us.
 He or she would also respond positively to praise, just like everyone.
 So, you should recognize the unique strengths of your recruiter in your ‘follow up’ email.
 This will impress him or her.
 Here’s an example:

 Dear Mr. Edwards,

-I was deeply elated at the opportunity to be interviewed on 9th January, 2014.
-My interest in this position was greatly sparked up during the interview.
-This had a positive impact on me by motivating me to take a week course on business communication.
+I was genuinely happy at the opportunity to be interviewed on 9th January 2014.
+My interest in this position was significantly sparked up during the interview.
+This had a positive impact on me by motivating me to take a week’s course on business communication.

-This course has opened me to ways to effectively administer sales with skills.
+This course has opened me to ways to administer sales with skills effectively.
 I believe this skill will enhance my services if eventually considered for this position.

-I look forward a positive response from you soon.
+I look forward to a positive response from you soon.
 Thank you again for the interview.

 4 – Write a Simple ‘Follow-Up’ Email